LuCEresearchlab/sound-notional-machines/notional-machines/src/NotionalMachines/Machine/AlligatorEggs/README.md

 ## Stepping (the f)

-The abstract program state transition function in the bisimulation diagram performs a step in the notional machine:
+The abstract program state transition function in the Simulation diagram performs a step in the notional machine:

 ```sh
 > stepM [aid] :: Maybe [AlligatorFamilyF Color]